halimus/laravel-rest-api/README.md

     API_DEBUG=false

-3- To migrate the database, In your Terminal run:
+4- To migrate the database, In your Terminal run:

     > php artisan migrate

+5- To fil the tables with some dummy data, In your Terminal run:

+    > php artisan db:seed